 Reversibility Tests of BMED

-To whether performancetests were performed. he stack was disassembled, and the membrane was taken out for cleaning by rinsing with DI to eliminate any residual deposits.
-These cleaned membranes were then reassembled into the stackwith a NaCl solution the BMED performanceResults and Discussion
+To evaluate whether BMED performance declined with membranes after removing scaling, cyclic tests were performed after doing thorough cleaning at the end of treating SWB salt solution.
+The stack was disassembled, and the membrane was taken out for cleaning by rinsing with DI to eliminate any residual deposits.
+These cleaned membranes were then reassembled into the stack and tested with a NaCl solution to determine the BMED performance.

+For comparison, a control test was also performed using membranes that had been operated only with NaCl solution.
+These membranes underwent the same cleaning procedure to ensure a fair comparison.

+Results and Discussion

 Scaling Occurs on Multiple Locations across the Entire BMED Stack